The Grey Coat Hospital

 Michael Palin, Immediate Past President of the Royal Geographical Society

 At GCSE, we deliver the Edexcel B Geography course which covers a wide range of both human and physical geography topics.
 Students will learn how human and physical processes bring about changes and interactions at different scales.
-Topics we cover include earthquakes and volcanoes, climate processes, rivers and coastal processes (physical) as well as changing urban environments, development studies and consumption of resources (human).
+Topics we cover include: earthquakes and volcanoes, climate change, tropical cyclones, rivers and coastal processes (physical); changing urban environments, development studies, and UK population dynamics (human); management of forests, the biosphere, and future energy pathways (environmental).

 Edexcel B